Evan Longoria is not going to be using an assault rifle any time soon. It's not because he's against the idea, though. It's because his was stolen.

-Well, maybe Tampa Bay Rays third baseman Evan Longoria can.
-The St. Petersburg Times reported on Monday that Longo's AK-47 was one of many items that was stolen from a Port Charlotte, Florida that he shares with Rays teammates David Price and Reid Brignac.
-In all, the burglars made off with about $56,000 worth of items.
+Yes, the word on the street is that Longoria's personal AK-47 was stolen from a rental home in Port Charlotte, Florida that he shares with Tampa Bay Rays teammates David Price and Reid Brignac.
+In addition to Longo's AK, which is supposedly "perfectly legal," the robbers also made off with about $56,000 worth of stuff.